GoldAdventurer/PortfolioSite/README.md

 **Authors**

-Christine D. selected the images, the logo, and wrote the code for the html page and the css file.
+C. D. selected the images, the logo, and wrote the code for the html page and the css file.

 **License**